How to Become a Surrogate Mother in New York or New Jersey

 Step 4: Complete a Surrogacy Contract or Agreement.

 Once intended parents have been identified and the parties have passed the initial medical screening, the parties must retain independent legal counsel to advise them on the law pertinent to the surrogacy arrangement.
-Gestational carrier agreements are enforceable in New Jersey and, if properly drafted, the agreement will ensure that the intended parents are recognized as the legal parents of the child from the moment of birth.
-Although a surrogacy contract is not enforceable in New York, the parties should enter into a non-binding “memorandum of understanding.”
-This will allow the parties to proceed with the confidence of knowing that everyone understands what to expect during the process and that they share those expectations.
-A well-drafted memorandum of understanding details every aspect of the surrogacy journey, including each party’s rights and responsibilities, risks and liabilities, and the steps for establishing parentage once the child is born.
+Gestational carrier agreements are enforceable in New Jersey and New York once the CPSA goes into effect in February of 2021.
+If properly drafted, the agreement will ensure that the intended parents are recognized as the legal parents of the child from the moment of birth.
+A well-drafted surrogacy contract details every aspect of the surrogacy journey, including the financial agreement as well as each party’s rights and responsibilities, risks and liabilities, and the steps for establishing parentage once the child is born.

 If you have found intended parents, you can contact our law firm to draft or review the recommended surrogacy documents.
 The surrogate and intended parents will need to be represented by separate attorneys.
-Our legal team has represented many surrogates in the past, and we are happy to assist you in that process.
+We have represented many surrogates in the past, and we are happy to assist you in that process.

 Step 6: Complete the Medical Process of Surrogacy.